Clement Adebamowo: Scientific work

 Adebamowo has published more than 80 scientific articles.
 His research interests are non-communicable disease epidemiology, cancer epidemiology, AIDS-associated malignancies, and Bioethics.

-Adebamowo worked on community engagement and sample collection as part of the International HapMap Project, and, along with Charles Rotimi, is one of the principal investigators responsible for the HapMap and 1000 Genomes Project work with the "Yoruba in Ibadan, Nigeria" population.
+He worked on community engagement and sample collection as part of the International HapMap Project, and, along with Charles Rotimi, is one of the principal investigators responsible for the HapMap and 1000 Genomes Project work with the "Yoruba in Ibadan, Nigeria" population.

 Positions held

-In addition to his role as professor of epidemiology & public health and director for global health cancer research at the University of Maryland, Baltimore, Adebamowo holds a number of journal editorships.
-He is editor in chief of Bioethics Online Journal (BeOnline), as well as of Cancer in Africa Online Journal (CIAO), and associate editor of Frontiers in Oncology.
+In addition to his role as professor of epidemiology & public health and director for global health cancer research at the University of Maryland, Baltimore.
+Adebamowo holds a number of journal editorships.
+He is editor in chief of Bioethics Online Journal (BeOnline),as well as of Cancer in Africa Online Journal (CIAO), and associate editor of Frontiers in Oncology.